Luke 13:16 - Being a daughter of Abraham?

 By extension, those who are Christ’s are now the seed of ABRAHAM according to the promise made to ABRAHAM: "If you (are) Christ’s, then you-are seed (of) ABRAHAM — heirs according-to (the) promise" (Galatians 3:29).

-If so, then the same way that Jesus released a "woman having (a) spirit (of) infirmity eighteen years" (Luke 13:11) who was "being (a) DAUGHTER (of) ABRAHAM whom Satan bound (for) behold, ten and eight years" (Luke 13:16), by extension children of ABRAHAM who are Christ's today may be able to receive deliverance also.
+If so, then the same way that Jesus released a "woman having (a) spirit (of) infirmity eighteen years" (Luke 13:11) "BEING (a) DAUGHTER (of) ABRAHAM whom Satan bound (for) behold, ten and eight years" (Luke 13:16), by extension children of ABRAHAM who are Christ's today may be able to receive deliverance also.

 ↺ Click here to return to the Table of Contents.